-By Samantha Coffin, Office Manager and Health Enthusiast
+By Samantha Coffin, Health Coach and Office Manager

 Do you ever find yourself wondering if buying organic is a fad for the wealthy, the only ones that can seem to afford it?
 Well, we are here to share with you two things.
 First, organic doesn’t always mean more expensive and second, there are many health benefits to avoiding pesticides and GMO crops.